xGabrielR/Blog-Pufzila/README.md

 <h2>0.
 Bussiness Problem</h2>
 <hr>
-<p>First, I met the Pufzila on a Discord server of a game, is a Arts Teacher / Geral teacher and story writer (chronicles, medieval stories), but he doesn't have a website or a blog to show his work in a 'more professional way', he only send the history on Instagram and Discord.</p>
+<p>First, I met the Pufzilla on a Discord server of a game, is a Arts Teacher / Geral teacher and story writer (chronicles, medieval stories), but he doesn't have a website or a blog to show his work in a 'more professional way', he only send the history on Instagram and Discord.</p>
 <p>Knowing this, how can I encourage you to develop better and more complete projects and chronicles?</p>

 > *How will Pufzila be able to register their projects on a more interesting platform and share them with the world ?*